Strawberry Panic!: Production

 Since the first issue of ASCII Media Works' Dengeki G's Magazine was published, the editors of the magazine have hosted reader participation games whose outcome is directly influenced by the people who read the magazine.
 Strawberry Panic!'s origin was in the October 2003 issue of Dengeki G's Magazine where it was announced after the ending of Sakurako Kimino's previous work Sister Princess that a new reader participation project would start the following month.
+At that time popular Girls Love media like Maria-sama ga Miteru were largely published in outlets with a majority female audience like Shueisha's Cobalt Bunko.
+To start a new audience-driven project on G's which had a 90% male readership was described as "very ambitious" by the editors.

 In the November 2003 issue, the first batch of characters from St. Miator were introduced (Nagisa, Shizuma, Tamao, and Chiyo) and it was revealed how readers could participate in the project.
 The initial system had the three main girls of Nagisa, Hikari, and Kizuna (given without surnames) who were sisters and at the same time younger sisters of the readers of the magazine, effectively putting the reader in the position of the elder brother.
 Each girl entered her respective school and became the main character of that school.
 It was explained that the coupling of the main characters could be to an upperclassman, a classmate, or an underclassman, but had to stay within the school they attended.
 For example, Nagisa, who attended Miator could not be coupled with another character from either Spica or Lulim at first.
 Playing the role of the elder brother, the reader gave advice to the younger sisters who were bewildered by their new lives at each of the schools.
 Thus, the readers had the ability to influence the coupling formations which would later be written by Kimino as short stories serialized in Dengeki G's Magazine.

 In December 2003, the characters from Spica (Hikari, Amane, Yaya, and Tsubomi) and Lulim (Kizuna, Chikaru, Remon, and Kagome) were introduced and in the January 2004 issue the first illustrations of the three schools and the Strawberry Dorms were published, drawn by Chitose Maki; the reader participation game began in this issue.
 Polls were posted in the January 2004 issue where the readers could vote on how the story would start and progress in the following months.
 Before the votes were counted, the first three short stories were written and published in the February 2004 issue of Dengeki G's Magazine.
 Each story featured an illustration of the two girls who were the couple paired in each respective story.